silencer7777/silencer7777.github.io/README.md

 </head>
 <body>
 <h1>Welcome to Brett Cope's Autobiography</h1>
-<p>Hello and welcome to my autobiography.My name is Brett Cope.
+<p>Hello.
+My name is Brett Cope.
 I am a 28 year old, male, who was born in 1996.
 My birthplace is Apple Valley,CA. I grew up loving nature and exploring the outdoors.
 At the early age of 10, I hopped on a skateboard for the first time ever
 and immediately fell in love with it.
 As I grew older, I explored different kind of hobbies.
 From skateboarding to playing sports and eventually picked up painting.
 Every hobby I commit myself to, helps me self reflect and helps me connect with people.
 I love and care for people and I try putting others first before myself.
 I am currently in a dicipleship program called Emmaus, located here in Compton,CA. Since being here, I have been maintaining my sobriety, gotten closer to God and have become a stronger,more confident,indivdual.
 I am grateful and have gained some form of peace and I don't plan for my journey to come to a hault until my last breathe.</p>